-The scheme provides relief from Income tax for long term unemployed people who start a business.
-It is available from the 25th October 2013 to the 31st December 2016.
+The scheme provides relief from Income tax for long term unemployed people who started a business from the 25th October 2013 to the 31st December 2018.

 Who can avail of it?